-The LI-7200RS is vibration sensitive to frequencies of 150 Hz \pm the bandwidth.
+The LI-7500RS is vibration sensitive to frequencies of 150 Hz \pm the bandwidth.
 Thus, if the bandwidth is 10 Hz, the frequency problem range is 140 to 160 Hz (and upper harmonics).
 The instrument is completely insensitive to vibrations slower than this, and very slightly sensitive at frequencies higher than this.

-For land-based installations, the most likely source of vibrational problems would be on a tower with tight guy wires.
+For land-based installations, probably the most likely source of vibrational problems would be on a tower with tight guy wires.
 For other settings (aircraft, ships, etc.) where there may be vibrations in the problem range, you should try to minimize the problem through alternative mounting attachments.
-When using an intake tube longer than 50 cm, we recommend that you secure the tube to avoid excessive vibration and torque, as shown in Figure 2-4 on page 2-11.